The UCAT is a test of your 'raw' abilities.

 The UCAT relates closely to Section 1 of the BMAT.
 It tests cognition rather than learned science.

-The online BMAT Course has over 2,000 original practice questions, 15 unique mock exams, Section 1-3 tutorials, essay plans, and a past paper grader.
+We also offer an Online BMAT Course has over 2,000 original practice questions, 15 unique mock exams, Section 1-3 tutorials, essay plans, and a past paper grader.

 Our affordable courses have been widening access to medical and dental school since 2009.
 We can help you achieve your dream.